 In other words, mastering a foreign language can you improve your grammar, writing and editing – not to mention becoming a better overall communicator in your mother tongue, whether that takes the form of dealing with work politics, writing a paper or resolving a family spat.

 Two words: cognitive reserve.
 Bilingual – and multilingual – brains can make better decisions because of it.

 It has been argued that people who speak more than one language find it easier to find alternative solutions or ways around a problem than people who just speak one.

 What does learning new words have in common with eating chocolate?

 You’ll be surprised:

-Both activate the same part of your brain, the ventral striatum, a.k.a the brain’s pleasure center.
+Both activate the same part of your brain, the ventral striatum, aka the brain’s pleasure centre.